ONETON96819/TaiChi/README.md

 1. TaiChi has **fully supports for Android Pie**.
 2. TaiChi can run in **non-root mode**.
 3. TaiChi does not effect the android system and it does not hook all apps in system.
 Only the apps you want to apply Xposed modules are hooked.
-Other apps in system run in a completely clean environment, which means TaiChi can **pass SafeNet easily**.
+Other apps in system run in a completely clean environment, which means TaiChi can **pass SafetyNet easily**.
 4. TaiChi **doesn't need to reboot** sysytem in most cases.
 5. TaiChi is **hard to detect**.
 TaiChi doesn't modify the libart and app_process, it has nearly no noticeable characteristics.